 Track the progress of your application in the "Application Status" section of this site.

 - Items without dates next to them have not been received in the Board office yet.

-- Work Authorizations are posted online in the "Verify" section of this site.
-There will be no paper work authorizations issued.
+- Work Authorizations are only posted online in the Verify section of this site.
+There will be no paper Work Authorizations issued.

 - The candidate who has applied to write the licensing examination must have a "Work Authorization" from the Board of Nursing to attend orientation or practice as a graduate nurse.
 The board considers orientation to be nursing practice.

-- The Work Authorization expires 90 days after the date of issue or upon notification of the NCLEX test results, whichever occurs first.
+- The Work Authorization is valid for 90 days after the date of issue or upon notification of the NCLEX test results, whichever occurs first.

 - A Work Authorization is valid only for North Dakota employment, is nonrenewable and available only to graduates who complete application for licensure within 60 days of graduation.

 View Guidelines for Employment of Graduate Nurses before Licensure here